sean-stapleton-doyle/csvtk/README.md

 ### Move Operations

-Move a column to a different position:
+Move a column to a different position (uses an index to specify the new location):
 ```bash
 csvtk move column Email 0 myfile.csv
 ```